sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/user-profile-sync.md

 |3.
 SharePoint to UPA | The UPA sync process syncs user account information in SharePoint directory store to the User Profile Application (UPA).|
 |4.
 UPA to sites|User account information from the UPA is synced to SharePoint sites (previously called "site collections").|

 Typically, user profiles are created automatically for all accounts that are created in Microsoft 365.
-For organizations that have a Microsoft 365 Education subscription, user profiles are not created for new accounts by default.
+For organizations that have a Microsoft 365 Education subscription, user profiles aren't created for new accounts by default.
 The user must access SharePoint once, at which time a basic stub profile will be created for the user account.
 The stub profile will be updated with all remaining data as part of the sync process.

-If block sign-in is set on the user account in Microsoft Entra ID or disabled accounts are synced from Active Directory on premises, those user accounts will not be processed as part of the UPA sync process.
+If block sign-in is set on the user account in Microsoft Entra ID or disabled accounts are synced from Active Directory on premises, those user accounts won't be processed as part of the UPA sync process.
 The user must be enabled and licensed for changes to be processed.

 ## Properties that are synced into SharePoint user profiles